-Diabetic Foot Canada (with the support of Wounds Canada) has developed a program called Diabetes, Healthy Feet and You, an innovative program, for persons with diabetes.
-Previously known as PEP Talk, this program offers patients and caregivers information and tools towards healthier feet.
+Wounds Canada has developed a program called Diabetes, Healthy Feet and You, an innovative program for persons living with diabetes.
+Previously known as PEP Talk, this program offers patients and caregivers information and tools to attain and maintain healthier feet.

 This program offers:

-1. Access to workshops in communities in each province.
-Each workshop is led by a Peer Leader — a person with diabetes — partnered with a leading Healthcare Professional.
+- Access to workshops in communities.
+Each workshop is led by a peer leader (a person living with diabetes) and a health-care professional.
 These volunteer teams are specially trained to help you learn to care for your feet.
-Diabetes Healthy Feet and You program lets you learn how to care for your feet from someone like you — a person who lives with diabetes.
+The Diabetes, Healthy Feet and You program leverage people living with diabetes to teach other people living with diabetes how to care for their feet.

 Become a Peer Leader

 After being accepted, you will be required to attend a training workshop.
-At the end you will be able to:
+At the end of the training workshop you will be able to:

-• Co-facilitate a Diabetes, Healthy Feet and You 2.5 hour workshop.
+- Co-facilitate a Diabetes, Healthy Feet and You Community Workshop.